stakater/Playbook/content/workshop/cluster-deployment.md

 **NOTE**: `NIL` means that the paramter doesn't require any description because parameter name is self-explanatory.
 Details can be found on Azure offical documentation.

-3. Once cluster is deployed, the cluster can be access by two methods:
+3. Once cluster is deployed, the cluster can be accessed by these two methods:

     1. `Kube config`: It is available on the bastion node.
 Bastion node can be accessed using the public key provided at the time of cluster deployment.
 Get the public ip of bastion node from the Azure portal `Cluster Resource Group -> Bastion public IP`.
 Use the command given below to access the bastion node.
     ```bash